peterchinman/phonetic/readme.md

 Which will also build a `build/tests/test_phonetic` Catch-2 test file.

-I've also set this library up to be easily compiled to WebAssembly using Emscripten:
+This library can also be compiled to WebAssembly using Emscripten:
 ```
 mdkir build
 cd build